ionic-team/ionic-docs/src/content/building/contributing.md

 * Have a question about using the framework, please ask on the [Ionic Forum](http://forum.ionicframework.com/) or in the [Ionic Worldwide Slack](http://ionicworldwide.herokuapp.com/) group.

 * It is required to clearly describe the steps necessary to reproduce the issue that is being ran into.
-Although we would love to help users as much as possible, diagnosing issues without clear reproduction steps is extremely time-consuming and simply not sustainable.
+Although we would love to help users as much as possible, diagnosing issues without clear reproduction steps is extremely time-consuming and not sustainable.

 * The issue list of this repository is exclusively for bug reports and feature requests.
 Non-conforming issues will be closed immediately.